We Tested More Than 40 Vacuums to Find the Best for Air Quality, Mobility Issues, and Pet Hair

 Are There Any Important Considerations for People With Mobility Issues?

 Vacuuming can be challenging for people with mobility concerns.
-“It requires strength, endurance, and balance, and often leads to a lot of asymmetrical movement and twisting of the spine,” explains Kleine.
-Here are a few strategies he recommends:
+“It requires strength, endurance, and balance and often leads to a lot of asymmetrical movement and twisting of the spine,” explains Kleine.
+Here are a few vacuum types he recommends:

-- Cordless Sticks These vacuums are small, lightweight, and easy to maneuver.
+- Cordless stick vacuums are small, lightweight, and easy to maneuver.
 Some are just as powerful as larger vacuums.

 He adds that vacuums that allow you to adjust the height of the roller may be more helpful.
 When the roller is higher, there is less resistance when pushing the vacuum forward.
 Proper posture — staggering your legs, engaging your core, and using both hands to push the vacuum straight forward — can help reduce strain on your lower back.